rust-lang/book/src/ch17-02-concurrency-with-async.md

 This version stops as soon as the for loop in the body of the main async block finishes, because the task spawned by `spawn_task` is shut down when the main function ends.
-If you want to run all the way to the completion of the task, you will need to use a join handle to wait for the first task to complete.
+If you want it to run all the way to the task’s completion, you will need to use a join handle to wait for the first task to complete.
 With threads, we used the `join` method to “block” until the thread was done running.
 In Listing 17-7, we can use `await` to do the same thing, because the task